monicarezende/DataMining2025/README.md

 ### Results
 The system provides personalized movie recommendations that align with a user’s positive past experiences, using interpretable features and simple, effective algorithms.

+## Cluster Analysis

+Approach: Unsupervised Learning on Perceptual and Rating-Based Features

+Groups movies into clusters based on similarities in their features — without prior labels — to uncover natural groupings and structure in the data.

+### Item Features Used

+- Tomatometer rating (critics)
+- Audience rating
+- Rating gap (audience - critics)
+- Log-transformed review counts (critics and audience)
+- Average sentiment score (from critics’ reviews)
+- Scaled release year
+- Frequent genres (One-Hot Encoded)

+### Methods

+- **PCA**: Dimensionality reduction to visualize and mitigate high-dimensional sparsity
+- **K-Means**: Partitions movies into k clusters based on distance from centroids
+- **Hierarchical Clustering (Ward)**: Builds a tree-like structure to reveal nested clusters
+- **DBSCAN**: Density-based clustering to find arbitrary-shaped groups
+  *(with poor results in this case)*

+### Workflow

+**Preprocessing:**

+- Cleaned, scaled, and transformed features (e.g., log-transform on counts, RobustScaler)
+- Filtered rare genres (<5% frequency)
+- Created new features like rating gap and sentiment mean

+**Model Execution:**

+- K-Means (optimal k = 3) via Elbow Method and Silhouette Score
+- Ward's Hierarchical clustering (3 clusters based on dendrogram)
+- DBSCAN (extensively tested, but unsuccessful due to density inconsistency)

+**Evaluation:**

+- Silhouette Score
+- Cluster Distribution
+- Sorted Similarity Matrix (SSM)
+- PCA Plots for visual separation

+### Results

+Clustering analysis grouped movies based on content and audience metrics.
+**K-Means** produced the most distinct and interpretable clusters.
+**DBSCAN** failed to detect meaningful groups due to inconsistent density.
+**Hierarchical clustering** showed moderate structure, but clusters were more overlapping.